ufrgs-hyman/meican/docs/guide/migration.md

 #####2.
 Backup of the configurations

-Backup the following files from "config" folder: "db.php", "mailer.php" and "params.php".
+Backup the following files from **config** folder: "db.php", "mailer.php" and "params.php".

 #####3.
 Backup of the database